The Imposter Syndrome Intensive

-A One-Day Individual Intensive for Coaches Who Know How to Help Their Clients But Can’t Seem to Shake Their Own Self-Doubt
+A One-Day Therapeutic Intensive for Coaches Who Know How to Help Their Clients But Can’t Seem to Shake Their Own Self-Doubt

 Confidence That Matches Your Coaching Certifications